cemgirgin-dev/notesapp-swiftui/README.md

 ### 🚀 Overview
 **Notes App** is a full-stack note-taking application built with **SwiftUI** and a **FastAPI backend**.
 It supports secure authentication, CRUD operations for notes, and a **WidgetKit extension** that dynamically displays the last three notes on the iOS Home Screen.
+In the latest update, users can now **share notes as PDFs** and **preview them inside the app**.

 ---